rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 The core copy-on-write implementation relies on the two classes `ExposureTrackedBufferOwner` and `ExposureTrackedBuffer`.

 An `ExposureTrackedBufferOwner` is a subclass of the `BufferOwner` that tracks internal and external references to its underlying memory.
 Internal references are tracked by maintaining [weak references](https://docs.python.org/3/library/weakref.html) to every `ExposureTrackedBuffer` of the underlying memory.
 External references are tracked through "exposure" status of the underlying memory.
 A buffer is considered exposed if the device pointer (integer or void*) has been handed out to a library outside of cudf.
 In this case, we have no way of knowing if the data are being modified by a third party.

 `ExposureTrackedBuffer` is a subclass of `Buffer` that represents a _slice_ of the memory underlying an exposure tracked buffer.

 When the cudf option `"copy_on_write"` is `True`, `as_buffer` returns a `ExposureTrackedBuffer`.
-It is this class that determine whether or not to make a copy when a write operation is performed on a `Column` (see below).
+It is this class that determines whether or not to make a copy when a write operation is performed on a `Column` (see below).
 If multiple slices point to the same underlying memory, then a copy must be made whenever a modification is attempted.

 ### Eager copies when exposing to third-party libraries